|

 Condition indices and drive condition indicators overview

-of drives.
+The condition indices show the condition of motor and general machinery assets.
+The drive condition indicators show the condition of drives.
 The measured data is received from different sensors connected to the assets.
-The data is computed to show the
+The data is computed to show the condition of assets.
+Refer to the list below for condition indices/drive condition indicators that are visible in the Condition overview and Reports page.

 Condition indices for Motors and General Machinery